-Following an injury or death, it is important to consult an experienced lawyer in nursing home abuse, as soon as possible.
+Following an injury or death, it is important to consult an experienced nursing home abuse lawyer, as soon as possible.
 The legal team at Waldman & Associates is experienced, dedicated, and has the professional network to effectively handle your claim and maximize compensation.

 What is Nursing Home Abuse?

 Nursing home abuse can take many forms.
 Our Pittsburgh-based attorneys are experienced in all types of abuse cases, including:

 - Physical abuse